Translations

 Conclusion

-Local weather forecasters use “sophisticated” computer weather models, to predict the weather, for the next day and up to six farther days out.
-Sometimes, they get it right.
-Sometimes, they don't.
+Local weather forecasters use “sophisticated” computer weather models to predict the weather for the next day and up to six days out.
+Sometimes they get it right.
+Sometimes they don't.

-If local weather forecasters can predict the weather inaccurately, such as today's example, then why should we believe the global weather forecasters, when their long-range forecasts -- which are based on their “man-made” global climate change models -- predict planetary gloom and doom?
+If local weather forecasters can predict the weather inaccurately, such as in today's example, then why should we believe the global weather forecasters, when their long-range forecasts, based on inaccurate models, predict planetary gloom and doom?

-If we get a wind gust, of up to 55 miles per hour, as predicted, then I'll update this breaking news story.
-I don't predict the need to update this story!
+If we get a wind gust of up to 55 miles per hour, as forecasters predicted, then I'll update this breaking news story.
+I don't predict the need to do so.

 This is M. Fearghail, your breaking news reporter, signing off.
 Have a good evening!